-At June 30, 1999, the Company has approximately \$7.1 million available under the \$45.0 million revolving credit facility which matures March 31, 2000; \$15 million of the facility presently matures on January 31, 2000.
+At September 30, 1999, the Company has approximately \$8.9 million available under the \$45.0 million revolving credit facility which matures March 31, 2000; \$15 million of the facility presently matures on January 31, 2000.
 As described above, to the extent the Company does not have available funds for commitments, such commitments will be referred to affiliated entities.
-The Company has entered into mortgage commitments with two banks to provide \$2.5 million in mortgages related to two Amerihost properties and, in addition, expects to receive approximately \$1.9 million on SBA Section 504 loan principal takeouts.
-Principal collections including prepayments of PMC Commercial's loans would also provide an available source of funds.
-The Company has commenced discussions with the bank to increase the revolving credit facility to \$60 million.
-The Company has also commenced evaluation of between 12-15 of its Amerihost properties for inclusion in a debt security and is developing a loan pool of approximately \$40 million to \$50 million for a securitization transaction.
-The Company expects to increase the availability under its revolving credit facility.
-However there can be no assurances that the Company will be able to do so.
-If the bank is unwilling to extend the maturity date of the Revolver and the other sources of capital described above are not available at acceptable advance rates and/or interest rates, the Company may have to refer commitments to PMC Advisers, issue debt at decreased loan-to-value ratios or increased interest rates and/or sell assets in order to cause the revolving credit facility to be reduced to \$30 million at January 31, 2000.
+The Company expects to receive approximately \$1.2 million on SBA Section 504 loan principal takeouts within the next six months.
+Principal collections including prepayments of PMC Commercial's loans could also provide an available source of funds.
+The Company is currently negotiating a syndicated credit facility with a group of banks and anticipates the facility will be entered into by the end of November 1999.
+This new credit facility is expected to aggregate \$45.0 million and mature three years from the date of the agreement.
+Under the terms of the agreement, an additional \$15 million credit facility will be available through April 30, 2000.
+The Company is also developing a loan pool of approximately \$40 million to \$50 million for a securitization transaction which is anticipated to be completed before the end of the first quarter of 2000.
+However, there can be no assurances that the Company will be able to complete the above transactions.
+If the bank is unwilling to extend the maturity date of the existing credit facility and the other sources of capital described above are not available at acceptable advance rates and/or interest rates, the Company may have to refer commitments to PMC Advisers, issue debt at decreased loan-to-value ratios or increased interest rates and/or sell assets in order to cause the revolving credit facility to be reduced to \$30 million at January 31, 2000.